petereast/COMP1-2015/COMP1_2015_Task1.md

 ---
 1. **Explain** what happens when a piece is moved off the **right-hand** edge of the board.
+>The program raises an IndexError, this is because it attempts to access the 9th (10th techihcally) item in the array, this doesn't exist so there's an error

 2. **Explain** what happens when a piece is move off the **left-hand** edge of the board.
+>The  program continues as normal, because in python the program doesn't use the 0th array index, it sets this as None.
+When you attempt to move a peice into the 0th rank or file, python assumes that this is normal, because of the non-standard way in which this program has been written.
+Therfore, according to this program as it stands, it is possible to move a piece off of the board and still have it in playh, it just won't be displayed.

 3. **Explain** what happens when a piece is moved off the **top** edge of the board.
+>See answer number 2

 4. **Explain** what happens when a piece is moved off the **bottom** edge of the board.
+>See answer number 1

 5. **Explain** any differences you encountered whilst attempting the above questions (1-4).
+>None, they were two dimentions of a 2d array, it operates in exactly the same way.

 6. **Identify** the function responsible for validating whether a move is acceptable or not.
+>`CheckMoveIsLegal(Board, StartRank, StartFile, FinishRank, FinishFile, WhoseTurn)`

 7. **Improve** the function identified in question 6 so that an appropriate message is displayed if the move is not valid.
 The user should then be prompted to reenter the co-ordinates of the move.

     This message might look like the following: